MIC-DKFZ/TractSeg/Readme.md

 The input image must have the same "orientation" as the Human Connectome Project data.
 If the image orientation and the gradient orientation of your data is the same as in `examples/Diffusion.nii.gz` you are fine.
+If your image has different orientation you can use the flag `--flip`.
+This will use a model that was trained with mirroring data augmentation.
+So it works with any orientation.
+But it has slightly worse results (about 1 dice point less).
-Otherwise you might have to flip the sign of your gradients and/or image.
+If it is still not working your gradients probably have the wrong orientation.
+You have to manually flip the sign of your gradients.

 **Did I install the prerequisites correctly?**